i-love-flamingo/commerce-demo-carotene/Readme.md

 ## Production ready?

-This demo project is not production ready - at least the following things need to be considered:
+This demo project is **not** production ready - at least the following things need to be considered:

 * The template is not optimized and just for demo reasons, in a production template we would probably not use this bootstrap, material design demo as a start.
-Rather we would start a clean template based on the screendesign.
+Rather we would start a clean template based on the screen design.
-* Proper CI/CD setup for frontend: "frontend/dist" folder should be excluded (gitignore) and only build during CI pipeline.
 * The Secondary Adapters used in the demo are not full featured